ome/omero-documentation/omero/developers/Server/GraphsImpl.rst

 --------------------------

 The :doc:`GraphRequests` of OMERO.blitz benefit from helper classes.
-:javadoc_server:`GraphRequestFactory
+:javadoc_blitz:`GraphRequestFactory
 <omero/cmd/graphs/GraphRequestFactory.html>` instantiates the graph
-request implementations and provides them means to create a context-aware :javadoc_server:`GraphHelper
+request implementations and provides them means to create a context-aware :javadoc_blitz:`GraphHelper
 <omero/cmd/graphs/GraphHelper.html>`.
 This helper includes the code that
 is common to many of the graph requests.
-Helper methods not requiring any context are instead collected in the stateless :javadoc_server:`GraphUtil
+Helper methods not requiring any context are instead collected in the stateless :javadoc_blitz:`GraphUtil
 <omero/cmd/graphs/GraphUtil.html>`.